Case Studies

 Build RAG with data quality postponedGarbage data → garbage answers, data setup first

-Data quality / organization”For now, smash with model”
+Data quality and organization”For now, smash it with the model”

-Git-manage prompts / EvalEdit prompts in admin screen, lose history
+Git-managed prompts and EvalEdit prompts in admin screens, lose history

-Prompt caching / model branchingStrongest model for all tasks
+Prompt caching and model branchingStrongest model for all tasks

 Structured Output / with citationsLeave all to free-form